allegro/bigflow/docs/technologies.md

 * The `entry_point_arguments` parameter should be a dictionary.
 It can be used in a entry point as a configuration holder.
 * The `wait_until_finish` parameter of bool type, by default set to True.
 It allows to timeout Beam job.
 * The `execution_timeout` parameter of int type.
 If `wait_until_finish` parameter is set to True it provides an interval after which Beam job will be considered as timed out.
-The default value is `None` which means the `BeamJob` will never timeout
+The default value is set to 3 hours.
 * The `test_pipeline` parameter should be of `beam.Pipeline` type.
 The default value is None.
 The main purpose of this parameter is to allow to provide `TestPipeline` in testing.
 One of the`pipeline_options`, `test_pipeline` must be provided.
-*The `job_execution_timeout` parameter of int type.
-It says how long airflow should wait for job to finish.
-The default value is 1 hour.
+*The `pipeline_level_execution_timeout_shift` parameter of int type.
+It says what is the difference between dataflow and DAG timeouts.
+The default value is set to 2 minutes.

 ## BigQuery